 Additive effects of age, sex (female), and APOE allele-types (ε2, ε3, ε4), together with the cut points parameters of the ordered categorical model, were tested with Bayes-GLMM (Figure 2).
 To account for sample relatedness, kinship structure was computed from autosomal variants, and included as the variance-covariance matrix of a random effect that followed a multivariate normal distribution (Methods).
 Model parameters were estimated by MCMC sampling.
 As expected, we observed that the APOEε4 allele significantly increased risk of Alzheimer’s (p = 0.00014) while the APOEε2 allele reduced risk (p = 0.0033) relative to the baseline APOEε3 allele.
 Sex was also a significant factor, with females at higher risk (p = 0.032).
 Increasing age corresponded to a small but significant risk increase (p = 0.00036).
 The small effect size of age was a result of multiple factors: (1) the relatively large values for age as a model predictor (67-80); (2) a narrow age range; and (3) the possible longevity of non-affected individuals.
-All covariate pairs were tested with fixed-effect interaction terms, but no significant interactions were observed (Supplementary Figure 1).
+All covariate pairs were tested with fixed-effect interaction terms, but no significant interactions were observed (Supplemental Figure 3).

 GWAS of ADSP WGS cohort by Bayes-GLMM

-The ADSP consortium identified a total of 27.9 million SNP from the WGS cohort, of which 10.3 million passed their quality check and had minor allele frequency greater than 0.01 (Supplementary Figure 2).
+The ADSP consortium identified a total of 27.9 million SNP from the WGS cohort, of which 10.3 million passed their quality check and had minor allele frequency greater than 0.01 (Supplemental Figure 4).
 Associations of the 10.3 million SNP to AD status were tested by Bayes-GLMM in two steps (Figure 3).
 In the first step, a generalized linear model (ordered categorical model) was applied to each of the 10.3 million variants without the random term.
 The purpose of this step was a preliminary screen for potential candidate variants.
 Model parameters were estimated by the maximal likelihood estimation (MLE) method for computational efficiency.
 Variants with p < 0.0001 were identified as potential candidate variants (N = 9726, Figure 4A).
 In the second step, candidate variants from the first step were tested with the full GLMM, including the random term to address sample relatedness.
 Model parameters were estimated by MCMC sampling to avoid the instability in estimating GLMM by MLE.
 Final p-values for every variant were obtained from their empirical posterior distributions (Figure 4B).

 Top LOAD-associated variants from ADSP WGS